-Prior to attending law school, Arielle earned her CPA license and worked for the audit group at PricewaterhouseCoopers.
+Prior to practicing law, Arielle earned her CPA license and worked for the audit group at PricewaterhouseCoopers.
 Her experience as an auditor makes her distinctively qualified to understand complex accounting fraud and work seamlessly with forensic accountants when investigating or litigating fraud or other financial crimes.

 Arielle is deeply involved in local and international pro bono efforts.
-She has devoted hundreds of hours of pro bono representation to domestic violence victims seeking asylum in the United States and has worked with Lawyers Without Borders and the U.S. State Department to research and advise on human rights abuses in Latin America.
+She has devoted hundreds of hours of pro bono representation to domestic violence victims seeking asylum in the United States and advising on human rights abuses in Latin America.

 - September 13, 2017